-Begin by going to Admin Tools > CMS Configuration > Pages | You'll see a tree navigation of the pages of your site, as well as a + icon.
-Click the + icon and select either "Add Top-Level" or "Add Child To Selected".
+Begin by going to Admin Tools > CMS Configuration > Pages .
+You'll see a tree navigation of the pages of your site, as well as an Add Page button.
+Click Add Page and select either "Add Top-Level" or "Add Child To Selected".
 Rock will then display the Add Page screen.